ISISNeutronMuon/quickBayes/docs/source/cf/nest.rst

 Nested sampling then simplifies the problem of exploring multidimensional space, by reducing it to a series of shells (contours in the limit of infinite samples, see equation :math:numref:`contour`).
 This is done by initialising the evidence to zero and the volume variable to one.
-The following set of steps are then repeated untial a stopping criteria is met:
+The following set of steps are then repeated until a stopping criteria is met:

 #.
 The sample with the minimum value for the likelihood, :math:`L*` is identified for an iteration :math:`i`.
 #.
 The integral in equation :math:numref:`Z` is updated with the new likelihood, via a numberical integration method.
 For trapezium rule the new contribution to the evidence will be :math:`\frac{L*(X_{i-1} - X_{i+1})}{2}`.